htmlcssjs2023/js-async/README.md

 Suppose that you have a Box that contained negative and positive value.
 Your responsibility is that take the positive value and store is a new Box and show the nubmer of Box in console mode.

+Note:
+Callback function is function that is passed as an argument another function is called callback function. setTimeOut(function, time, argument) is actual example.